openstudiocoalition/OpenStudioApplication/docs/getting_started/features.md

 <h1>Current Features</h1>
-OpenStudio is constantly being improved, with a less stable developer release available every 2 weeks and a stable major release quarterly (4 per year).
+The OpenStudio Application uses the [OpenStudio SDK Version 3.0.0](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html).
 The features that are available in the current major release are described below.
-To learn what is coming in the future, see the [Planned Features](../getting_started/roadmap.md) page.
+To learn about the future of this software, see the [Planned Features](../getting_started/roadmap.md) page.

 ## As of OpenStudio Application Version 1.0.0